Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/19-Softmax-Function/README.md

 ### Vitis Analyzer

-Vitis Analyzer is an essential tool for accessing information on compilation, simulation, and implementation of AI Engine graphs.
-It can be used to obtain a summary on profiling data and to graphically display trace events.
-The tool may be invoked with the ``vitis_analyzer`` command, or for this example, by entering:
+Vitis Analyzer provides information on compilation, simulation, and implementation of AI Engine graphs.
+Use it to obtain a summary on profiling data and to graphically display trace events.
+Launch the tool with the ``vitis_analyzer`` command.
+For this example, enter:

 ```bash
 $ make analyze
 ```

-The Graph view displays connectivity of the AI Engine graph, which for this example, is displayed in the following figure.
+The graph view displays connectivity of the AI Engine graph.
 This simple example shows a softmax kernel with streaming data input and output.
 Also visible are four buffers in data memory used for holding intermediate computations.

 ![figure6](images/va_sm_graph.png)

 *Figure 6 - Vitis Analyzer Graph View*

-The Array view displays how the AI Engine graph is mapped to the AI Engine array for the device specified.
-This example uses a VC1902 Versal AI Core device, which contains 400 AI Engine tiles.
-As shown in the following figure, this example utilizes two AI Engine tiles.
-One tile is used for kernel processing along with containing work buffers in data memory.
-The amount of memory required for these buffers depends on the number of classes in the softmax function.
-For this example with 2048 classes, the entire 32 kB associated with the tile is utilized.
+The array view shows how the AI Engine graph maps to the AI Engine array for the specified device.
+This example uses a VC1902 Versal AI Core device with 400 AI Engine tiles.
+The following figure shows two AI Engine tiles in use.
+One tile handles kernel processing and contains work buffers in data memory.
+The memory requirement for these buffers depends on the number of classes in the softmax function. with 2048 classes, the tile uses its entire 32 kB memory.
 This requires a second tile to accommodate system memory, shown in red.

 ![figure7](images/va_sm_array.png)

 *Figure 7 - Vitis Analyzer Array View*

 The following figure contains information from the Profile view.
 The highlighted fields show that the softmax kernel takes 25,306 cycles to process 2048 classes.
-For lowest speed grade Versal devices, this would translate to a processing rate of ~39,516 softmax computations per second.
-Higher speed grade devices could have a peak rate of ~49,395 softmax computations per second.
+For lowest speed grade Versal devices, this translates to a processing rate of ~39,516 softmax computations per second.
+Higher speed grade devices can have a peak rate of ~49,395 softmax computations per second.

 ![figure8](images/va_sm_profile.png)

 *Figure 8 - Vitis Analyzer Profile View*

 The following figure shows part of the Vitis Analyzer trace view.
 The cursors show that the time between the end of one kernel invocation to the end of the next is 20.256 $\mu s$.
 Additional overhead causes softmax computation rate to decrease slightly to ~49,368 computations per second in higher speed grade devices.
-This particular implementation is limited by computation efficiency.
+Computation efficiency limits this particular implementation.
 To improve processing rate, you can further optimize code, or possibly trade off accuracy by eliminating the polynomial correction factor from exponential function evaluation.

 ![figure9](images/va_sm_trace.png)